It’s Wednesday already, which means it’s guest post day, where I invite writers, editors and other creatives onto my blog to share their wisdom.

 So, what do I do?
 I follow them, I appease them but then I slyly find a way of bringing them back on track, making them and myself happy.
 Deviations are normal but I’m a shameless control freak who wants her way and will get it one way or another!

 Before joining Twitter two months ago and meeting the Writing Community, I had assumed that every writer worked the way I did.
 Honest truth.
-I had no idea that everyone had their different way of planning.
+I had no idea that everyone had a different way of planning.

 It sounds silly but it’s the truth.
 I even know one author who doesn’t plan at all – and she is one of the most talented, natural writers I know.
 The fact that she does zero planning and allows the story and the characters to take her on a journey absolutely fascinates me.